waywardgeek/sonic/doc/index.md

 ## Overview

-Sonic is a simple algorithm for speeding up or slowing down speech.
-However, it's optimized for speed ups of over 2X, unlike previous algorithms for changing speech rate.
-The sonic library is a very simple ANSI C library that is designed to easily be integrated into streaming voice applications, like TTS back ends.
+Sonic is free software for speeding up or slowing down speech.
+While similar to other algorithms that came before, Sonic is optimized for speed ups of over 2X.
+There is a simple sonic library in ANSI C, and one in pure Java.
+Both are designed to easily be integrated into streaming voice applications, like TTS back ends.
 While a very new project, it is already integrated into:

 - espeak
 - Debian Sid as package libsonic